climaticzoning/simzoning/README.md

 These examples are described in the Documentation folder.
 Note that different examples require different EnergyPlus versions.
 Samples of output reports for each example are available in the Outputs folder.

-All weather files, simulation models and GIS shape files required to run these exemples are provided with this source code.
+All weather files, simulation models and GIS shape files required to run these examples are provided with this source code.

 **Disclaimer:**